hapax/hapax.github.io/assets/mindjam.md

 This Stoic "will to reality" seems radically different from Nietzche's infamous (and infamously misunderstood) "will to power".
-When co-opted by the Nazis, it was about power over others, but in *Thus Spake Zarathustra*, it is very obviously about power over the self, or "self-overcoming" as he would write elsewhere, an "unexhausted procreative will of life".
-This "will to life" seems more apt to me than the "will to power" (and also distinct from the Schopenhauerian "will to live", or mere self-preservation).
+When co-opted by the Nazis, it was solely about power over others, but in *Thus Spake Zarathustra*, it is very obviously about power over the self, or "self-overcoming" as he would write elsewhere, an "unexhausted procreative will of life".
+This "will to life" seems more apt to me than the "will to power", and also distinct from the Schopenhauerian "will to live", or mere self-preservation.
 Returning to the Stoics, one can't help but feel that, in Nietzschean terms, there is something "anti-life" about their now proverbial acceptance of whatever came their way.

+[Note: Nietzsche does talk somewhat naturalistically about power over others, but unlike the creative "self-overcoming" and "will to life", I'm not sure to what extent he makes a virtue of it.
+Whatever the case, here I just want to focus on the ]

 #### Fatalism and free will

-The question becomes: what does necessity mean to Nietzsche?
+The question becomes, how is necessity

 <span style="padding-left: 20px; display:block">
 What does your conscience say?—'You shall become the person you are'.